-Yet already we stumble across something strange; something unusual; something you shan't see with an operating system of current times - why are there different downloads for different operating systems.
+Yet already we stumble across something strange; something unusual; something you may not see on an operating system of current times -, for why are there different downloads for different operating systems?
 Surely, you cannot imply it is to be run on top of another operating system?
 Why yes, you can.